-Proof you can have too much of a good thing: Search for a massage therapist, and the options are likely overwhelming.
+Proof you can have too much of a good thing: Search for a massage therapist or spa in your area, and the options can be overwhelming.
+And each of those places likely offers multiple different types of massage, with different lengths and intensities, making it hard for runners to make the best choice.
 It’s not surprising that many athletes get confused about which type of rubdown will alleviate post-run aches.

 “There are literally hundreds of different styles of massages,” says Mary Peyovich, a licensed massage therapist and owner of Integrative Therapeutic Massage in Chicago.
 “This is a gross oversimplification, but I mentally bucket massage into two primary categories: massage for relaxation and stress relief and massage used to relieve pain or to address specific conditions.”

 Both of those categories can be beneficial for runners.
 If you have a specific pain that needs addressed, it will affect how you run and could lead to injuries elsewhere if you’re trying to muscle through it.
 Massage is a proven method of reducing inflammation and promoting cell growth, and having a pro work on your muscles is a major player in proper recovery.

 Stress can also negatively affect your training by zapping your motivation, interrupting your sleep, or causing you to hold tension in the body that can lead to injury.
 A recent study published in the journal Scientific Reports found that just ten minutes of massage helped the parasympathetic nervous system fight stress, physiologically and psychologically.
 (Can’t get an appointment?
 Self-massage or a foam rolling session can reduce stress too.)